 For children in the Foundation Unit, learning is accessed through a range of indoor and outdoor activities.

 Typically, morning sessions in school focus on the discrete teaching of phonics, grammar, spelling, punctuation and writing.
 This continues with mathematics, working on understanding and the development of core knowledge and specific skills sets.
-These skills can then be developed and used and applied by the children in a range of contexts.
+These skills and knowledge can then be developed and used and applied by the children in a range of contexts.

 Afternoons follow a cross curricula topic approach where skills can be used to extend individual children’s progress in reading, writing and mathematics through subjects such as scientific enquiry, art and design, history, geography, design and technology, RE, ICT, and PE.